-Prestige Recruitment Specialists, an award-winning recruitment agency that operates throughout Yorkshire, Lincolnshire and East Anglia, are delighted to announce that they now ‘Ban the Box’ both as an employer and recruiter – a first in the recruitment industry in these regions.
+Prestige Recruitment Specialists, an award-winning recruitment agency that operates throughout Hull, Leeds and Norwich, are delighted to announce that they now ‘Ban the Box’ both as an employer and recruiter – a first in the recruitment industry in these regions.

 At a time when employers across all sectors are struggling to fill their vacancies, Prestige took up the challenge to think differently and more innovatively about how we recruit and support our clients to recruit and retain the workforce of the future.

 There are over 11 million people with a criminal record in the UK.
 Employment is one of the most important building blocks in ensuring people with convictions can make a fresh start and stop reoffending, but many ex-offenders who need a second chance are prevented from accessing work because of outdated discriminatory recruitment practices.

 Prestige has worked with Dominic Headley and Associates (DHA), leading experts in this area to develop safe and inclusive recruitment policies and practices that enable both our organisation and our clients to ‘tap into a new talent pool’ confidently and effectively.